Introduction

 -

-- Available for Positions: Allows the adjustment to be added to specific positions.
+Available for positions: Allows the adjustment to be added to specific positions.

-- Available for Job Codes: Allows the adjustment to be applied to specific job codes.
+Available for job codes: Allows the adjustment to be applied to specific job codes.
 Adjustments inherited from parent job codes will cascade to child job codes.

-- Available for Schedules: Applies the adjustment to schedules, such as an evening shift adjustment automatically applied to positions using that schedule.
+Available for schedules: Applies the adjustment to schedules, such as an evening shift adjustment automatically applied to positions using that schedule.

-Important Note: Disabling any of these options will make the adjustment unavailable for new or updated positions, schedules, or job codes, according to the effective start date and time.
+Important note: Disabling any of these options will make the adjustment unavailable for new or updated positions, schedules, or job codes, according to the effective start date and time.